cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ~~~

 In some deployment environments, it is not possible to instantiate this process.
-Some implementations of constituent algorithms do not support the DeriveKeyPair
+Some implementations of component schemes do not support the `DeriveKeyPair`
 function, only GenerateKeyPair.
 Likewise in the nominal group case, a (scalar,
 group element) pair will only be generated when the scalar is generated internal
 to the implementation.